 We were engaged to revise this small but extensive office renovation in Calgary's Inglewood community in an effort to update the finish and bring in more natural light.

 Professionals typically spend as much time in their bedrooms as they do in their offices, yet so many of our workspaces are dark, cramped, and lacking in amenity.
-Built sometime in the 1900's the original building had some great amenity including clereestory lighting, high ceilings, and large windows.
-Unfortunately, the plan of the office space had evolved over time, creating a series of aggregated and dijointed spaces suffering from a lack of natural light and spatial connectivity.
+Built sometime in the 1990's the original building had some great amenity including clerestory lighting, high ceilings, and large windows.
+Unfortunately, the plan of the office space had evolved over time, creating a series of aggregated and disjointed spaces suffering from a lack of natural light and spatial connectivity.

-A small and simple project, we were able to inject new life into an existing space with a limited budget and a relatively quick turn-around.
+A small and simple project, we were able to inject new life into this existing space for a better work environment.